How is it possible that our dog is acting fine — no signs of disease — and have cancer?

 Get a copy of the Dog Cancer Survival Guide to read more on canine cancer

 This instinct creates a problem when our canine companions are in need of medical attention.
-Due to this strong natural tendency, dogs will also hide their physical problems from those responsible for them: us!
-Many medical problems are kept under wraps, masked from caring dog guardians.
+Driven by this strong natural tendency, dogs hide their physical problems from those responsible for them: us!
+Many medical problems (not just cancer) are kept under wraps, masked from caring dog guardians.

 There is another reason dogs can act as if nothing is wrong while there is a cancer brewing.
-Maybe a given dog has a malignant tumor, but it has not spread enough to cause really significant tissue injury.
-Many have heard accounts when a lump was found in an otherwise healthy person, only to discover it was malignant.
+Maybe a dog has a malignant tumor, but it has not spread enough to cause really significant tissue injury.

-This tipping point is called decompensation, and is a fundamental phenomenon in health and disease.
+This tipping point is called decompensation, a fundamental phenomenon in health and disease.

 Best to all,